 For those unable to commit to a specific evening, we also accept funds to offset food costs for middle school ministry.
 Give directly HERE and make a gift to support the youth ministry program’s food budget.

 Signing in at a youth night is often a long process, out of a desire to help streamline that process we are asking parents to help us with sign-in.
 Sign-in volunteers welcome Middle Schoolers and their parents, assist them in signing in, and collect their permission forms.
 Sign-in volunteers arrive at 6:00 pm and are finished once the last youth is signed in, around 6:45 pm.
+Completion of a Protecting God’s Children class is required prior to volunteering.
+The link below will take you to the required volunteer paperwork, as well as the Volunteer sign-in sheet.

 The “Parent Life” blog from Life Teen.
 Parent Life is a Website dedicated to educating parents on teen culture so that they can be empowered to fearlessly and faithfully guide their teenagers through the modern world.